SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/troubleshooting/errors/_index.ja.md

 ### Possible Solutions

 Check your script for instances of `driver.close()` and `driver.quit()`, and any other possible causes of closed tabs/browsers.
 It could be that you are locating an element before you should/can.

+## ElementNotVisibleException

+This exception is thrown when the element you are trying to interact with _is_ present in the DOM, but is not visible.

+### Likely Cause

+This can occur in several situations:
+* Another element is blocking your intended element
+* The element is disabled/invisible to the user

+### Possible Solutions

+This issue cannot always be resolved on the user's end, however when it can it is usually solved by the following: using an explicit wait, or interacting with the page in such a way to make the element visible (scrolling, clicking a button, etc.)